AHCI – Académie Horlogère des Créateurs Indépendants (Horological Academy of Independent Creators).

 horology – the study of timekeeping.

-jewel – a mineral material used to maintain smooth operation of the movement.
+jewel – a mineral material used to maintain smooth and reliable operation of a mechanical movement.

-manual watch – a watch which has a spring which needs to be hand wound.
+manual movement – a watch which has a spring which needs to be hand wound.

-mechanical watch – a manual or automatic watch.
+mechanical movement – a watch with a manual or automatic movement.

-quartz crisis – the rise of quartz watch technology in the 1970s which saw the decline of the Swiss watchmaking industry.
+quartz crisis – the rise of quartz movement technology in the 1970s which saw the decline of the Swiss watchmaking industry.

-quartz watch – a watch which has a battery as its energy source and a vibrating quartz crystal to keep time.
+quartz movement – a watch which has a battery as its energy source and a vibrating quartz crystal to keep time.